amanzimdwini/MMM-ShowOnlyIfHome/readme.md

 # MMM-ShowOnlyIfHome

-A [MagicMirror²](https://magicmirror.builders) module that shows and hides private modules based on whether your phone is present on the home network.
+A [MagicMirror²](https://magicmirror.builders) module that shows and hides modules deemed PRIVATE (think Stocktackers, emails, appointment calendars ...) based on whether your phone is present on the home network.
-(think Stocktackers, emails, appointment calendars ...)

-When nobody is home, all configured private modules are hidden.
+When nobody is home, all modules deemed private are hidden.
 When any phone in a list is detected, they reappear.
 No external scripts or services required — everything runs inside MagicMirror.